SoftUni-Internal/interactive-content/EN/01-Encapsulation/05-Keyword-Final.md

 **Final variable value can not be changed once it is set:**

+When we declare a field as `final` it is like creating a `constant` but we can give it value in the constructor.

 ```java
 private final String name;
 private final List<Person> firstTeam;